 So, why does it seem like there’s French audio missing where it could be used the most?

-Under the “Lesson Notes,” there’s no audio, but this is where there are additional greetings for different times of the day and information about how to use the verb s’appeler (to call oneself) to introduce oneself.
+Under the “Lesson Notes,” there’s no audio, but this is where there are additional greetings for different times of the day and information about how to use the verb s’appeler (to call oneself) when introducing yourself.

-Instead of audio for every word, learners are given approximations of the French words under a “French Pronunciation” heading, but some of the approximations aren’t very helpful, such as “muh-si-hoe” for monsieur.
+Instead of audio for every word, you’re given approximations of the French words under a “French Pronunciation” heading, but some of the approximations aren’t very helpful, such as “muh-si-hoe” for monsieur (sir).